MicrosoftDocs/SupportArticles-docs/support/developer/webapps/aspnet/development/write-binary-files-browser-csharp.md

 - [.NET Framework Class Library](/previous-versions/gg145045(v=vs.110))

-For a Visual Basic .NET version of this article, see [How To Write Binary Files to the Browser Using ASP.NET and Visual C# .NET](https://support.microsoft.com/help/306654/how-to-write-binary-files-to-the-browser-using-asp-net-and-visual-c-ne).
+For a Visual Basic .NET version of this article, see [Write binary files to the browser by using ASP.NET and Visual Basic .NET](https://learn.microsoft.com/en-us/troubleshoot/developer/webapps/aspnet/development/write-binary-files-browser-vb).

 [!INCLUDE [Third-party disclaimer](../../../../includes/third-party-disclaimer.md)]